-As we walked around the venue, we observed that most groups relatively quickly got into what might be characterized as a flow-state of mind (Csikszentmihalyi, 1990) indicated by an intense concentration and presence in the activity.
-The groups were given a time-limit, so they needed to work effectively, but it also seemed as of some of the groups lost track of time as the facilitators had to remind them several times that time was up.
-Another interesting observation we saw here, was that the various groups organized themselves differently as to how they structured the process.
-Not surprisingly, the open instruction and gentle facilitation encouraging creativity led to different results - as the resulting posters had different creative expressions and styles of presentation - all aligned with the big question: "What needs to shift for social enterprises to unfold their potential?".
-As everyone gather in the main venue room again, the of facilitator voice а instructed the groups to find a space on the empty walls to stick their posters.
-The phase termed the "Gallery" was then initiated.
-The Gallery was busy, and the sound-level indicated that everyone was talking and sharing visions at a great intensity.
-It seemed that the bigger group had arrived at distinctively different field of conversation compared to earlier.
+As we walked around the venue, we observed that most groups got into what might be characterized as a flow-state of mind (Csikszentmihalyi, 1990) relatively quickly, indicated by an intense concentration and presence in their respective activity.
+The groups were given a time-limit, so they needed to work effectively.
+But it also seemed as if some of the groups lost track of time, since the facilitators had to remind them several times that time was up.
+Another interesting observation we made at this point was that the various groups organized themselves differently as to how they structured the process.
+Not surprisingly, the open instruction and gentle facilitation encouraging creativity led to different results.
+The resulting posters showed different kinds of creative expression and styles of presentation - all aligned with the big question: "What needs to shift for social enterprises to unfold their potential?".
+As everyone gathered in the main venue room again, the voice of a facilitator instructed the groups to find a space on the empty walls to stick their posters.
+The phase termed the "Gallery" was thereby initiated, an exhibition space where each group explained their poster to those attracted to it.

+The Gallery was busy, and the sound level indicated that everyone was talking and sharing visions at a great intensity.
+It seemed that the group had arrived at a distinctively different quality of conversation as compared to earlier on in the process.
 During this hour-long session before lunch, the process was monitored by the facilitators of the Gallery.
-"Time for lunch!", someone from the summer school shouted, trying to get everyone's attention.
-They had to repeat the message.
-People moved out, a little unwillingly perhaps, but seemingly content.